younesBouKa/Video-Downloader-in-Python/README.md

 # Video-Downloader-in-Python
-This desktop application is a graphic user interface that make video downloading easy.for the famous library youtube-dl, i tried to make a simple GUI for it
+Desktop application with simple user interface that make video downloading easy using youtube-dl library